How ConsumerAffairs uses cookies

 Bathroom modifications for aging in place

 Statistically, most home accidents happen in the bathroom.
 Slippery floors and a lack of places to steady yourself can lead to a nasty spill.
+Small updates can make a meaningful difference, but full bathroom remodels can get expensive quickly.

-• Walk-in tubs: Installing a walk-in bathtub can help minimize risk of falls.
-You can buy and install a basic soaking walk-in tub for around $1,500.
-If you’re going to invest in a walk-in tub, you may want to look at more than just the basic models.
-A feature-rich, deluxe walk-in bathtub with aerotherapy and hydrotherapy jets can massage away aches and pains.
+Walk-in bathtubs are designed to help minimize fall risks.
+You can buy and install a basic soaking walk-in tub model for around $1,500 or invest in a feature-rich, deluxe walk-in bathtub with aerotherapy and hydrotherapy jets that can massage away aches and pains as you age.
 These usually retail around $5,000.
-For a more complete discussion of walk-in tubs, visit our guide to the best walk-in tubs.

 Lifts and elevators for aging in place

-• Stairlift: If you live in a two-story house, you can install a stairlift to help you get up and down the stairs.
-You can buy and install a basic model stairlift yourself for about $1,800–$2,000.
+If you live in a two-story house, you can install a stairlift to help you get up and down the stairs.
+You can buy and install a basic model stairlift yourself for about $1,800 to $2,000.
 Most stairlifts with professional installation will cost about $5,000.
 The longer and more complicated your staircase is, the more expensive the lift will be.
-Check out our buyers guide to learn more about stairlift options.

 Aging in place vs. assisted living